-Once an account has been opened, the Office reserves the right to close a current account by written notification to the holder, in particular where it deems that the use made of the current account was not in accordance with the terms and conditions laid down in Decision EX-17-7, or when it is determined that there has been a misuse of the account.
+Once an account has been opened, the Office reserves the right to close a current account by written notification to the holder, in particular where it deems that the use made of the current account was not in accordance with the terms and conditions laid down in Decision EX-21-5 of the Executive Director of the Office of 21/07/2021 concerning methods of payment of fees and charges and determining the insignificant amount of fees and charges, or when it is determined that there has been a misuse of the account.
 Misuse could be considered in situations such as systematic lack of funds, repeated misuse of third-party authorisations or multiple accounts, non-payment of administrative charges, or situations where the actions of the account holder have led to an excessive administrative burden on the Office.
-For more details on closure, reference is made to Article 13 of Decision EX-17-7.
+For more details on closure, reference is made to Article 13 of Decision EX-21-5 of the Executive Director of the Office of 21/07/2021 concerning methods of payment of fees and charges and determining the insignificant amount of fees and charges.

-3 Time of Payment

-Article 178(2) EUTMR

-Article 4 CDFR

-Fees must be paid on or before the date on which they become due.